lisacharlotterost/lisacharlotterost.github.io/_posts/2020-11-27-datavisrules.md

 title: What to consider when considering data vis rules
 image: /pic/201120_S-H-O-W-talk-f2.png
 categories: [article, talk]
-summary: Which kind of data vis rules I like, and how the theory of art can help us
+summary: Which kind of data vis rules I like, and how the theory of art can explain why rules contradict each other.
 permalink: datavisrules
 ---